Another New Posthumous Prince Album Has Been Announced By Tidal

-In a surprise announcement from the Prince Estate and Tidal, the streaming service says that it will release an exclusive album of “previously unreleased music sourced from Prince’s vast archive of Vault recordings” reports Variety.
+In a surprise announcement from the Prince estate and Tidal, the streaming service says that it will release an exclusive album of “previously unreleased music sourced from Prince’s vast archive of Vault recordings,” reports Variety.

 With an expectation to be released sometime in 2019, the album will stream exclusively on Tidal for two weeks and then will be available to download one week after its debut.
-Today’s announcement says, “A global physical release is planned via The Prince Estate following the exclusive digital premiere on Tidal” but did not specify which label will be given the honor to distribute the album.
+Today’s announcement says, “A global physical release is planned via The Prince Estate following the exclusive digital premiere on Tidal,” but did not specify which label will be given the honor to distribute the album.

 Not to be confused with the Warner Bros.
 Records release of unreleased material which is coming out in September of this year, the announcement also states that the yet-to-be-titled “album partnership with Tidal does not involve any of Prince’s music catalogue that is subject to prior agreements with Warner Brothers Records, Inc.” The music featured on the Tidal project will be songs written after 1996.